How long does Shipping take?

 The overall grade given to a car is based on the auction inspectors opinion of the car, it is not an exact science and takes into account the cars age.
 Due to the experience of the auction inspectors 9 times out of 10 a grade will offer an accurate representation of the car.
 However as grades are subjective a car which 1 inspector may grade as 4 another auction inspector may grade as 3.5 therefore especially with older cars, it is important to look beyond the grade and focus on the condition report.

 How do I bid?

-Bidding must be done by logging in to your account on our auction website http://auctions.jdmauctionwatch.com – Your bid will not be accepted unless you have placed a bidding deposit which can be done here; www.jdmauctionwatch.com/pay-bidding-deposit
+Bidding must be done by logging in to your account on our auction website http://auctions.jdmauctionwatch.com – for a bid to be valid you must agree to our terms and conditions.

 What is included in my bid?

 This is up to you!
 For Ireland & UK by default we include Car cost, Export Fees, Shipping, Local Port fees & Payment of Customs Duty and VAT.
 This means you are bidding for the car all in excluding Registration.

 For all other locations we include Car cost, Export Fees & Shipping only.
 We can also accept bids for Ireland & UK including shipping only if required.

 For UK buyers we accept bids in GBP – For Ireland and all other countries bids should be in Euros